 Why take the time to pursue support if we already know all the answers?

-If we are full of answers for our concerns and problems then why seek help?
+If we are full of answers for our concerns and problems then why do we seek help?

 Of course there is much we know but there’s even more that we don’t know.
 We are not going to have all the answers that’s why support from the right person is so important.
-But if you ask for help or support it means you don’t already know the answer(s) but if you find yourself shaking your head in response to the person and saying, I know.
+If you ask for help or support it means you don’t already know the answer(s) or you need help with navigating through the situation from a fresh perspective.
+If you find yourself shaking your head in response to the person and saying, I know.
 I know.
 I already know that, let me invite you to pause and reconsider your position.
 You may miss an opportunity to gain wisdom, knowledge and information that you had not considered that will help resolve a problem, give you peace of mind, open the opportunity for you to have a new or different perspective and move you from point A to point B with better focus and ease.
 Isn’t that why we ask questions, seek support and ask for help?
 Yet, we’ve all been there where we find ourselves saying, I know when we really don’t know.

 Do you tend to say, I know or I know that already?
 How does that show up in your day-to-day life or when you face problems?
-Take a moment and share in the comments or if it’s too personal take time to write it down in your journal and consider it.
+Take a moment and share in the comments or if it’s too personal take time to write it down in your journal and consider the questions I asked above.
+Thanks for visiting today.
+Leave a comment.
+Share the post if it has encouraged you!